CoreMedia/content-hub-adapter-coremedia/docs/README.md

-# The content-hub-adapter-coremedia Extension Manual
+# The content-hub-adapter-navigation Extension Manual

 ## Table of Contents